telerik/xaml-docs/controls/radnavigationview/overview.md

 #### __Figure 1: RadNavigationView in the Office 2016 theme__
 ![RadNavigationView Overview](images/NavigationView_Overview.png)

-As every control from UI for {{ site.framework_name }}, RadNavigationView comes with a set of pre-defined themes.
-Of course, if you choose to do so, you can design your own templates for a completely custom look using Expression Blend.
+As every control from UI for WPF, RadNavigationView comes with a set of pre-defined themes.
+Of course, if you choose to do so, you can design your own templates for a completely custom look using Blend for Visual Studio.

 ## Key Features